Photograph by Arielle Doneson

-gina perregrino is an american opera singer, teaching artist, and advocate.
+gina perregrino is an american opera singer, teaching artist, and writer.

 Though primarily trained in opera, Gina's temperament is with the folk music of Mexico and Latin America.
-She is an avid performer of rancheras and mariachi, which she often performs in a trio with guitar and percussion.
+She is an avid performer of rancheras and mariachi, which she often performs with guitar in her musical duo Rocío.
 Her interpretation of Latin songs has also been featured in operatic crossover programs at companies like Santa Fe Opera.

 Her work has been critically interpreted as "potent," possessing "swaggering strength" and "urgency" (Opera News), as she wraps her artistry in the deep roots of her own sensuality.
 As a performer, whether she is on the stage, behind the screen, or she is speaking, her goal is to actively embody feminine freedom and give women the permission to be unapologetically themselves.